 The prognosis for hypokalemic periodic polymyopathy is excellent if diagnosed and treated timely and correctly and in a timely manner.
 The treatment involves potassium supplementation which should correct hypokalemia and relievef the symptoms.

 Hypokalemic periodic polymyopathy is a disease which, like many other conditions, can be managed successfully if diagnosed in timetimely.
-Because it is congenital, it is recommended not to breed from carriers of the mutation.
-T as this could help prevent progression of the mutation into the next generation.
+Because it is congenital, it is recommended not to breed from carriers of the mutation to help prevent progression of the mutation into the next generation.